Depression Counselling in Kyneton

 In our sessions together, there's no pressure to be okay.
 There's no demand that you 'think positive' or 'get over it.'
 Instead, you'll find a space where your depression is met with genuine curiosity and compassion.

 We might explore what you're feeling in your body.
 We might trace the roots of your depression back to earlier experiences.
-We might work with visualization or gentle movement.
+We might work with visualisation or gentle movement.
 We might sit in silence together.
 The pace is yours.

 I'll never push you faster than feels safe.
 If you need to reschedule because getting out of bed feels impossible, that's okay.
 If you need shorter sessions to start, that's okay.
 We build at your pace.